MicrosoftDocs/partner-rest/partner-rest/develop/api-authentication.md

 ## Application-only access

-This method is recommended for **application-only access** setup to the APIs.
+This method is        ecommended for **application-only access** setup to the APIs.

 > [!IMPORTANT]
 > You must provide the application ID, application key, and directory ID from your Azure AD application.